São Paulo

 08/05/2026

 “I love Spa!” enthused David.
 “I had pole here in Formula 4, the Formula Regional European Championship, LMP3 last year and now LMGT3.
 I’m lucky to be part of Akkodis, who gave me a great car and I knew we were going to be quite strong this weekend.
-This is a team effort, and I have great engineers and team-mates – and with Tom [Van Rompuy] getting our car into Hyperpole, that gave me a shot!”
+This is a team effort, and I have great engineers and team-mates – and with Tom [Van Rompuy] getting us into Hyperpole, that gave me a shot!”

 In-between the two Akkodis entries on the grid will be the #27 Heart of Racing Team Aston Martin Vantage – Zacharie Robichon missing out on pole by just under two tenths-of-a-second – and the #77 Proton Competition Ford Mustang, courtesy of a competitive run from Ben Tuck.